SemwebServices/CAPCollator/README.md

 A demo system is available at [https://demo.semweb.co/CAPCollator](https://demo.semweb.co/CAPCollator)

+## Users

+CAPCollator users normally want to aggregate and process alert messages.
+The following documents may help

+* [RabbitMQ Events](rabbit-events.md) - This document describes the various rabbitMQ exchanges, queues and events you can watch

 ## Technology

 Currently implemented in Java using the groovy-on-grails framework, but runnable as a microservice using the